Skip to main content

 Dheerbai was disappointed as Sajja and Jaivanta exchanged a smile.

-Raoji sat in his room wondering.
+Raoji sat in his room, wondering.
 Ajabde was with Kunwar Pratap.
 Her care for him hadn't skipped his eyes.
 His heart was sinking.
 He feared his family's reputation and his daughter's heartbreak.
 She was dreaming of the impossible.
 His thoughts travelled to the day Kunwar Pratap was almost dead.
-His blood smeared her hands dress and.... his thoughts made his eyes cold.
+His blood smeared her hands, dress and.... his thoughts made his eyes cold.
 His blood was on her forehead.
-His wife always said matches were made in heaven, the practical warrior and father in him refused to believe such things.
+His wife always said matches were made in heaven, but the practical warrior and father in him refused to believe such things.
 He spends a sleepless night wishing Ajabde to be back soon, safely.

 At Dawn, Dheerbai's sleep broke at the sound of the Nagada.
 She growled in anger, " Now what is going on?"
 She stopped passing by the maid.